gittuf/gittuf/docs/teams-format.md

 not matter to `remove-rule`, that command remains the same and works for both legacy and teams workflows.

-At the moment, roles can be specified via a JSON file, whose format is as
+For the first two commands, roles are input into gittuf via JSON supplied through either standard input (by default) or through a file via an argument.
-follows:
+The format for both methods is as follows:

 ```json
 [